dionstew/biogas_pd_lakah/README.md

     f.
 Type commands below to start mosquitto server and press Enter
        > mosquitto install
        > net start mosquitto
+    g.
+Mosquitto service is installed and ready to use.
+If any of you encounter any problems, refer to the website written in the point c.

 ## Run
 ### Run Node-red
 1. Type below command in new command prompt